 So, corporate service providers started incorporating tons of BVI companies, keeping them “on the shelf”, and ready for immediate purchase.
 This was a godsend for anyone who needed a ready-made BVI structure that could start doing business immediately.

-You didn’t have to waste weeks going back and forth with your service provider about incorporation logistics such as name selection, getting registrar approval, appointing directors, and waiting for documents to arrive.
+You didn’t have to waste weeks going back and forth with your service provider about incorporation logistics such as name selection, getting registrar approval, appointing directors, and waiting for shelf company documents to arrive.
 Instead, you just bought your BVI shelf company with a bank account and went on with your business.

 But today, the benefits just aren’t really there…